 How To Make a Triple Shot Espresso

 Do you like to start your day with a shot?
 If so, then it is important that you know how to make this delicious drink correctly.
-This blog post will teach you how to make a triple espresso shot!
+This blog post will teach you how to make a triple shot!
 And before you say: “I know how to pull a shot.” let me tell you, a triple shot is not the same as a double shot.

 A triple espresso shot is more popular in North America than in the rest of the world.
 I guess this is our obsession with being correctly caffeinated throughout the day.
 In fact, the Italians, which you know, are the inventors of this beverage, drink mostly solos.
 Solo means one shot.